 Step 7: Mix all of the corn salsa ingredients.

 FAQs and Expert Tips

-Just place the corn on a baking sheet under the broiler and broil until the fresh corn until it is charred.
+Just place the corn on a baking sheet under the broiler and broil until the fresh corn is charred.
 Make sure to rotate every 5 minutes until done!

 What To Eat With Corn Salsa

 - Grilled meats: Chicken, pork, beef, or shrimp are all equally delicious with corn salsa.